akiraloli/campaign-analysis-ab-testing/README.md

 Looking at the cost-per-click comparison, we can see a slightly worse performance by the test campaign, but statistical tests do not confirm it to be statistically significant.
 So, it would be unlikely to see a real difference in CTR between campaigns had this campaign run for longer.
 ![figure 1 3](https://github.com/akiraloli/data-projects/assets/74118113/b7445b97-192d-4cb8-8c5e-c00fde3e8105)

-In this last figure that compares the cost per acquisition, we can see a rise in the cost for the test campaign, but once again, statistical tests do not confirm it to be statistically significant.
+In this last figure, which compares the cost per acquisition, we can see a rise in the cost for the test campaign, but once again, statistical tests do not confirm it to be statistically significant.
 So, it is unlikely to see a real difference in CPA between campaigns had this campaign run for a longer period of time.
 ![figure 1 4](https://github.com/akiraloli/data-projects/assets/74118113/ecd08d79-26e7-4126-b09c-60ae42919d4c)